SK4G/plugin.context.exportto/README.md

     Movie Title Released in 2002 will format as MOVIEPATH/Movie.Title.2002.strm

-  Ampersand '&' is replaced with lowercase 'and', regex used to remove Non Alphanumeric and Ascii characters.
+  Ampersand '&' is replaced with lowercase 'and', regex used to remove Non-Alphanumeric characters.

   Spaces are replaced with periods.